xxxxzy/image_filtering-and-edge-detection_OpenCV/README.md

 * Image : lenna.jpg

 ## Description
-The program implement Gaussian filtering, Gradient magnitude and Laplacian-Gaussian filtering with &sigma; = 1,2,4,8 and Canny edge detection.
+The program implement Gaussian filtering, Gradient magnitude and Laplacian-Gaussian filtering with &sigma; = 1,2,4,8 and Canny edge detection with image lenna.jpg.
+The output images are in the file: result image.